Revolutionary electrophysiologist, travel enthusiast and dedicated foodie: Dr. Hany Demo

 As told by Hany Demo, M.D.

-We sat down with Dr. Hany Demo to learn why he chose cardiology, why Swedish Covenant Hospital is a community leader in heart care and where to find the best foie gras in Chicago.
+We sat down with Dr. Hany Demo to learn why he chose cardiology, why Swedish Hospital is a community leader in heart care and where to find the best foie gras in Chicago.

 How I fell in love with heart health

 When I was a little boy in Egypt, I could see the way my uncle—a surgeon—was impacting the lives of others.
 His stories are one of the many reasons I fell in love with medicine at such a young age.

 I didn’t know exactly what that meant for me until I learned about Dr. Magdi Habib Yacoub, an Egyptian cardiologist

 who performed the first heart transplant in England.
 From that point forward, the more I learned about cardiology

 , the more I grew to love it.

 The heart is essentially a pump, and like all pumps there are three components: the mechanical, the plumbing and the electrical.
 As an electrophysiologist, I treat the electrical system of the heart.